-This Plan, a copy of the Notice of Intent (NOI), and the Ohio EPA authorization shall be made available on-site immediately upon request of the director or an authorized representative during working hours.
+This Plan, a copy of the Notice of Intent (NOI), and the Ohio EPA authorization shall be made available on-site immediately upon request of the director or an authorized representative and MS4 operators or authorized representative during working hours.
 Per Ohio EPA, an electronic copy is an acceptable format for on-site availability and review.